This is normally the first topic taught as part of the sociology of education module within A-level sociology.

 For definitions of these key concepts please see my education key concepts page.

 Selected Short Answer Questions

-- Outline the main functions of education according to functionalists.
+- Outline three positive functions of education according to functionalists (6 marks)

-- Outline two ways in which the education system has changed in response to globalisation
+- (Applying material from item B and elsewhere analyse two ways in which the education system has changed in response to globalisation (10 marks)

 Assess the point of view that education creates inequality in society.
 (20)